hobinkwak/Portfolio-Optimization-Deep-Learning/README.md

 - SAM optimizer (base optimizer : SGD with momentum 0.9) was used
   - the original source is [here](https://github.com/davda54/sam/blob/main/sam.py)
+  - Of course, you can use Adam as base optimizer of SAM, or just Adam not SAM
+    - but SAM optim (SGD) shows better performance than other options, empirically
 - Learning Rate : 5e-3 (No Scheduler)

 ### Loss Function